citp/privacy-policy-historical/d/da/dav/davidyurman.com.md

 **INFORMATION WE SHARE**

 We do not sell or otherwise disclose personal information we collect about you, except as described in this Online Privacy Notice.
-We may share personal information with service providers who perform services on our behalf based on our instructions.
-For example, Neiman Marcus Direct serves as our fulfillment agent.
+We may share personal information with service providers who perform services on our behalf based on our instructions..
 We do not authorize our service providers to use or disclose the information except as necessary to perform services on our behalf or comply with legal requirements.
 We also may share certain personal information with our affiliates for the purposes described in this Online Privacy Notice.
 In addition, we may share personal information with third parties whose products or services may interest you.

 We also may share personal information with third-party database providers that other companies may use for their own purposes, including marketing.
 You have the option to prevent disclosure of your information in connection with a marketing database.
 Accordingly, you may object at any time free of charge to the use of your personal information in connection with a marketing database or withdraw any consent you previously provided to us and we will apply your preferences going forward.
 If you do not wish for your personal information to be used in connection with a marketing database for direct marketing purposes, you may ask us to opt out of this use by contacting us as indicated in the “How To Contact Us” section of this Online Privacy Notice.

 In addition, we may disclose information about you (i) if we are required to do so by law or legal process, (ii) to law enforcement authorities or other government entities, and (iii) when we believe disclosure is necessary or appropriate to prevent physical harm or financial loss, or in connection with an investigation of suspected or actual fraudulent or illegal activity.
 We also reserve the right to transfer personal information we have about you in the event we sell or transfer all or a portion of our business or assets (including in the event of a reorganization, dissolution or liquidation).

-**NOTICE TO CALIFORNIA RESIDENTS**

-To the extent required by applicable law, California residents may ask us to provide them with (i) a list of certain categories of personal information that we have disclosed to third parties for their direct marketing purposes during the immediately preceding calendar year, and (ii) the identity of those third parties.
-To make this request, California residents may contact us as specified in the How to Contact Us section below.

 **YOUR RIGHTS AND CHOICES**